fuglaro/filet-cloud/README.md

 * The login form will not open unless the connection protocol is HTTPS.
 * HTTP requests to the main page are redirected to HTTPS.
 * The backend implements a strict HTTPS ONLY policy.
-* HTTP Strict Transport Security (HSTS) is enforced.
+* HTTP Strict Transport Security (HSTS) is enabled.
 * All WebSocket connections use WebSocket Secure (WSS).
 * The Content Security Policy is configured to ensure that content is only loaded via HTTPS.
 * The backend supports being provided TLS credentials otherwise it uses an included certbot integration.
 TODO
-* The webserver connects to the SFTP/SSH server without verifying the ssh host key so the connection between the filet-cloud-web server and the SFTP server cannot run across an untrusted network.
-This project intends for the SFTP server to be on the webserver localhost itself.
+* The webserver connects to the local SFTP/SSH service without verifying the SSH Host Key, therefore the connection between them cannot run across an untrusted network.
 Connecting to localhost is hardcoded to ensure this is the case.
 If you change this, ensure the HostKeyCallback is changed to use something secure.

 ### Authentication
-* Authentication is made by proxying the SSH authentication mechanism through the backend in establishing a local SSH connection managed by the backend.
+* Authentication is made by proxying the SSH credentials through the backend in establishing a local SSH connection managed by the backend.
 * This primarily relies on SSH username and password authentication.
 * 2FA can be additionally configured with a Pluggable Authentication Module (PAM).
 TODO https://www.digitalocean.com/community/tutorials/how-to-set-up-multi-factor-authentication-for-ssh-on-ubuntu-20-04